Payment protection insurance deadline

 Payment Protection Insurance is a policy that provides protection to enable the continued payment of credit, for example a mortgage, in certain situations.
 The Society offered a policy that could cover an individual for accident, sickness and unemployment, unemployment only or accident and sickness only.
 The policy could provide protection for typically 12 months.

-The Financial Conduct Authority has announced a deadline of 29 Aug 2019 to make a complaint about the mis-sale of PPI.
-After this date you will not be able to complain about the sale of your policy.
-You will however still be able to complain about other aspects of your policy such as the administration.
-We aim to make it as easy as possible to complain.
-Click here to see how to submit a complaint.
+The Financial Conduct Authority announced a deadline of 29th August 2019 to make a complaint about the mis-sale of PPI.
+As this date has now passed you are unable to complain about the sale of your policy.
+You can however still complain about other aspects of your policy such as the administration.

 Yes, you are able to use a CMC to make your complaint.
 However, the same process will be followed whether you use a CMC or complain to us directly.
 If you submit your complaint yourself and the complaint is upheld then 100% of the compensation will come directly to you without the need to pay a CMC.